More-Wrong/Factorio-True-Nukes/README.md

 If the mod runs very slow, or crashes from lack of memory, a few mod settings can be used to help:
  - Enable nuclear weapons causing large numbers of short lived fires: unsetting this saves a lot of memory for the small to mid sized weapons (it is regarded as off for the 15kt and 100kt)
  - All the Fire reduction settings can be increased, and are applied separately to the 100kt, the 15kt and the 1000 and 500 ton, this reduces memory usage, in exchange for not looking as good.
+(No fires are created for the 1Mt).
- - All the Blast reduction settings can be increased, and are applied separately to the 100kt and the 15kt, this stops the blast wave early, making the end more pronounced, but significantly reducing time to run.
+ - All the Blast reduction settings can be increased, and are applied separately to the 1Mt, 100kt and 15kt nukes, this stops the blast wave early, making the end more pronounced, but significantly reducing time to run.

 Other than this, I can only recommend reducing other settings in Factorio to free up memory, if out of memory is the issue, or not detonating larger nukes, the 500t is usually enough for most things, and can normally be fired without too many consequences.